-Only holders of record of the Company's Common Stock, par value \$.10 per share ("Common Stock"), at the close of business on April 6, 2021, will be entitled to notice of and to vote at the Annual Meeting.
-As of March 31, 2021, there were 4,594,319 shares of Common Stock outstanding.
+Only holders of record of the Company's Common Stock, par value \$.10 per share ("Common Stock"), at the close of business on July 7, 2022, will be entitled to notice of and to vote at the Annual Meeting.
+As of July 7, 2022, there were 4,594,319 shares of Common Stock outstanding.
+The holders of a majority of the shares of Common Stock issued and outstanding must be present or represented by proxy at the annual meeting to have a quorum.
 Each outstanding share of Common Stock is entitled to one vote on all matters submitted to a vote at the Annual Meeting, which vote may be given in person or by proxy.
 There are no cumulative voting rights.